s2shape/CassandraSupplyCollector/README.md

 ## Known issues
 - UDT types are not fully supported.
 Cassandra doesn't support querying something like `SELECT list.map.udt FROM table` Requires creating/registering POCO objects to unwrap it when querying from database.
+- Random sampling test is disabled - returns unpredictable amount of samples

 Suggested algorithm: